 - Excellent moisture-wicking and odor resistance

-- Snug, next to skin fit
+- Snug, next to body fit

 Cons